pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 3 possibilities:

-- it displays "no update found": you are up to date
+- it displays "no update found": you are up-to-date
-- it shows "New version available on AppCenter" you need to go to hyperurl.co/pc-testing
+- it shows "New version available on AppCenter" you need to go to http://hyperurl.co/pc-testing
-- it download the update and restart the app
+- it downloads the update and restart the app
 </details>

 #### Hard deploy (manual)